Comparison and Conditional functions

 Usage

-• This function will search for value in the corresponding field.
-If all the searches for field value pairs are successful, the functions returns true; otherwise it returns false.
+<search_str>is a string containing sets of field value pairs like"field1=value1 field2=value2".- This function will search for value in the corresponding field.
+If all the searches for field value pairs are successful, the functions returns

-• Wildcard character * is used to match multiple characters.
+*is used to match multiple characters. - Wildcard character

-• <search_str> could also have a single string literal.
-In this case, this string literal would be searched in all the available fields and if any one matches the <search_str>, it returns true; otherwise it returns false.
+?is used to match a single character. <search_str>could also have a single string literal.
+In this case, this string literal would be searched in all the available fields and if any one matches the<search_str>, it returnstrue; otherwise it returnsfalse.- You can use this function with eval and where commands.

 Use-Case Example